idushes/telegram-client/README.md

 ## Authentication Flow

 1. The application attempts to authenticate with Telegram on startup
-2. If a code is required, the application waits for the `telegram_send_code` tool to be called
+2. If a code is required, the application waits for the `send_code` tool to be called
 3. If authentication fails, the application retries after a 5-second delay